 Keep in mind the following when connecting Blackboard Learn to the network:

 - Do not use underscores in the machine name for the server or servers.
-Some versions of Internet Explorer block cookies if the machine name includes an underscore.

 - Check with a network engineer to make sure that the network can handle the anticipated load after Blackboard Learn is made available to users.